danielmarbach/PerformanceTricksAzureSDK/README.md

   - Pool and re-use buffers
   - For smaller local buffers, consider using the stack
 - Avoid unnecessary copying of memory
+  - Watch out for immutable/readonly data that is copied
+  - Look for Stream and Byte-Array usages that are copied or manipulated without using `Span` or `Memory`
+  - Replace existing data manipulation methods with newer `Span` or `Memory` based variants

 ## Avoid excessive allocations to reduce the GC overhead